vtex-apps/condition-layout/docs/README.md

 #### `condition-layout.product`

-The `condition-layout.product` block provides the subjects below to use in `condition` blocks.
+The `condition-layout.product` block provides the subjects below to use in `condition.{context}` blocks.

 | Subject           | Type    | Description                     |
 | ----------------- | ------- | ------------------------------- |